Go to AAD Home

 • Potential side effects from antifungals.

-• Dermatophyte spores can be killed with common disinfectants like diluted chlorine bleach (1/4 cup per gallon water), benzalkonium chloride, or strong detergents.
+• Dermatophyte spores can be killed with common disinfectants like diluted chlorine bleach (1/4 cup per gallon of water), benzalkonium chloride, or strong detergents, such as common all-purpose or heavy-duty household cleaners.

 • If pets are present in the home and also develop skin lesions, the pet should be evaluated by a veterinarian.